Separatism in the United Kingdom: Scotland

 Scottish independence is supported most prominently by the Scottish National Party, but other parties also support independence.
 Other pro-independence parties which have held representation in the Scottish Parliament include the Scottish Green Party, the Scottish Socialist Party and Solidarity.
 At the 2016 Scottish Parliament election, 69 of the 129 seats available were won by pro-independence parties (63 SNP and 6 Greens).
 The independence movement consists of many factions with varying political views.
 The SNP wants Scotland to keep the monarchy (see personal union) and become an independent Commonwealth realm, similar to Canada or Australia.
 Others—such as the SSP and Solidarity—want Scotland to become an independent republic.
 The SSP has led republican protests and authored the Declaration of Calton Hill, calling for an independent republic.

+Since the 2007 Scottish Parliament election, (being continuously re-elected, including as recently as 2026) the Scottish National Party have held the most seats in the Scottish Parliament and have formed governments.